Enabling Employees · Role Specialties

 AI-Augmented Enterprise Architecture

-Intermediate skills specific to the architect’s job: shifting modeling, documentation, governance checks, and analysis onto AI so senior architects spend their time on judgment, not paperwork.
+Architect-specific skills: putting AI to work on modeling, documentation, governance checks, and analysis — so senior architects spend their time on judgment, not paperwork.

 See the squeeze EA teams are in →